junkdog/sift/README.md

 Options:
   -f, --class-dir PATH                  Jar or directory with classes.
-  -l, --list-instrumenters              Print all instrumenters detected on the current
+  -l, --list-templates                  Print all templates detected on the current
                                         classpath.
-  -i, --instrumenter INSTRUMENTER       The instrumenter pipeline performing the scan.
+  -t, --template TEMPLATE               The template producing the system model.
   -X, --dump-system-model               Print all entities along with their properties and
                                         metadata.
   --profile                             Print execution times and input/output for the
-                                        executed pipeline.
+                                        executed template.
-  -t, --list-entity-types               Lists entity types defined by instrumenter.
+  -T, --list-entity-types               Lists entity types defined by template.
   -a, --ansi [none|ansi16|ansi256|truecolor]
                                         Override automatically detected ANSI support.
   --version                             Print version and release date.